Social Media and You Module

-It follows, then, that a strong online presence can be an asset in today’s competitive job market.
+A solid online presence can be an asset in today’s competitive job market.
 However, what you do on social media has the power to both help and seriously limit your chances of a job interview.
-Many students consider their social media accounts as purely social with casual status updates and photos.
-We know a huge majority of employers use social networking sites to research candidates.
-The three main platforms hiring managers check are LinkedIn, Facebook, and Twitter.
+Many students consider their social media accounts purely social with casual status updates and photos.
+We know many employers use social networking sites to research candidates.
+LinkedIn, Facebook, Twitter, Instagram, and TikTok are the leading platforms hiring managers check.

 Manage Your Online Presence

-Using the strictest privacy settings on social networks is a good start but does not guarantee complete privacy from potential employer’s eyes.
-Keep your social postings on the professional so that future employers do not misjudge you.
-If you would not say to your co-workers with your supervisor listening, do not say it on social media sites!
+Using the strictest privacy settings on social networks is a good start but does not guarantee complete privacy in potential employers’ eyes.
+Keep your social postings professional so that future employers do not misjudge you.
+If you would not say it to your co-workers with your supervisor listening, do not say it on social media sites!
 Some people have even suspended or deleted certain social media during their job search.
-Keep in mind that your visible photos across various social media accounts make a first impression before you’ve even met a potential recruiter or employer.
+Remember that your visible photos across various social media accounts make a first impression before meeting a potential recruiter or employer.
 Always use an appropriate profile photo for all social media channels and hide personal “incriminating” photos.
 Treat social media as a network, not a popularity contest.

-- Be careful when sharing political and/or religious views
+- Be careful when sharing political and religious views

 - Delete offensive wall posts.
 When in doubt, delete it.